Lebanese Order of Physicians

-Founded on December 7, 1946, the Lebanese Order of Physicians in Beirut is the largest medical organization and physician group in Lebanon.
+Founded on December 7, 1946, the Lebanese Order of Physicians in Beirut is a medical organization and physician group in Lebanon.

-Its membership of 12,000 aims to pursue and promote optimal healthcare system and policies in Lebanon thus the region.
-Physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.
+Its membership aims to pursue and promote optimal healthcare system and policies in Lebanon thus the region.
+Physicians apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.

 Role

 The Lebanese Order of Physicians’ mission is a medical, healthy, scientific, administrative, and a guiding mission that aims to: